Ruxton-Riderwood, Maryland

 Ruxton and Riderwood are unincorporated communities in Baltimore County, Maryland, United States.
 They are sometimes considered a part of Towson and are part of Towson's census area.

 The boundaries of Ruxton have been established largely by local custom.
 Both the eastern boundary, Charles Street, and the western, Falls Road, are generally agreed upon.
 The northern and southern boundaries are somewhat imprecise.
 To the north and northwest, affiliation with Ruxton follows Joppa Road, the Old Court Road extension alongside the Jones Falls Expressway (I-83), and finally Ruxton Road to its intersection with Falls.
 A southern boundary can be discerned by drawing a crude line from the southerly intersection of Bellona Avenue (MD-134) and Charles to the intersection of West Lake Avenue and Falls.
 Riderwood's northern boundary is generally agreed upon as the Baltimore Beltway (I-695).
 To the southwest, south, and east, affiliation with Riderwood follows Joppa Road from its overpass of the Beltway to its bridge over Charles Street and along Charles Street to its interchange with the Beltway.

 The commercial center of Ruxton, Ruxton Village, is centered around the intersection of Bellona Avenue and Ruxton Road.
 Riderwood hosts two smaller villages; one located along Bellona Avenue just north of its intersection with Joppa Road, and another centered around the intersection of Joppa and Thornton Roads.
+Ruxton is considered one of the most wealthiest neighborhoods in Towson.